Nishtha1209/Java-DSA/README.md

 # Java-DSA
-Questions and solutions for DSA and Java
+Questions and Solutions for DSA and Java